Guides / City Trips

 A beloved traditional Latvian dish, tender gray peas cooked with onions, typically served alongside crispy bacon.
 This simple yet flavorful creation beautifully exemplifies the utilization of locally sourced ingredients.
 It's a taste of Latvian comfort and tradition, a dish that warms the heart and satisfies the palate.

-Latvian grey beans
+Latvian grey peas

 Latvian Rye Bread (Rupjmaize)